 All Windows operating systems will automatically place part of their boot code in the Master Boot Record (MBR) on the first cylinder (cylinder 0) of the first primary partition on your first hard drive.
 This boot code points to the remainder of the boot information, which is stored on the partition containing that operating system, in that partition’s boot record.
 If you install Windows 98 in D, for example, Windows 98 setup will write the MBR with boot code pointing to the D partition’s boot sector.
 This code on D will guide the remainder of the boot process.

 Linux is another story, as you can specify which partition contains its boot code during setup.
-After setup, you have to extract that Linux boot code and move it to the partition where Windows can read it (but the boot code must be below the 1024 cylinder limit, discussed in the next section).
+After setup, you have to extract that Linux boot code and move it to the partition where Windows can read it, but the boot code must be below the 1024 cylinder limit, discussed in the next section.

-Since the FAT16 file system is the only one which all operating systems can read and write to, this tip is worth repeating: Your first job is to create a small primary partition formatted in the FAT16 file system.
+Since the FAT16 file system is the only one that all operating systems can read and write to, this tip is worth repeating: Your first job is to create a small primary partition formatted in the FAT16 file system.
 This partition will be bootable and, when you’re finished, will contain all the boot code of all the operating systems you’ll be booting from Windows 2000.
 The MBR is limited to 512 bytes, so you won’t need much room.
-Since you’ll probably want to install DOS on that partition, and have some room to play, any size from 10 to 50 MB is reasonable.
+Since you’ll probably want to install DOS on that partition and have some room to play, any size from 10 to 50 MB is reasonable.

 Avoid the dreaded 1024 cylinder limit

 The 1024 cylinder limit is a concept about which much is written but little is clear.
 To boil it down to essentials, operating systems depend on the BIOS to load the boot code.
 The BIOS has a limitation that makes it unable to see past 1024 cylinders of a hard disk (cylinders 0–1023).
-Where this limitation actually is on your disk depends on how the BIOS and the partition table “fake” hard drive geometry by reporting a larger number of heads than a disk really has, in order to obtain a large addressable space.
+Where this limitation actually is on your disk depends on how the BIOS and the partition table “fake” hard drive geometry by reporting a larger number of heads than a disk really has in order to obtain a large addressable space.

 For example, a hard disk with 16 heads, 1024 cylinders, and 63 sectors of 512 bytes each per track contains 16 x 1024 x 63 x 512 bytes, or 528,482,304 bytes (528 MB).
 If the BIOS deliberately misreports the number of heads as 255, then voila!—it can read/write up to 8.4 GB.